 or a SunRay session) from far away.
 Maybe you want to close down an

-application cleanly rather than using kill, or want to work
+application cleanly rather than using kill

 a bit in an already running application, or would like to help a distant